sam-goldman/optimism-tutorial/erc721-bridge-standard-erc721/README.md

 This is a practical guide to getting a Standard ERC721 contract deployed on Optimism so that your L1 ERC721 can be bridged using the
 [ERC721 Bridge implementation](https://github.com/sam-goldman/optimism/tree/nft-bridge).

-For an L1/L2 ERC721 pair to work on the ERC721 Bridge, the L2 token contract has to implement [`IL2StandardERC721`](https://github.com/sam-goldman/optimism/blob/nft-bridge/packages/contracts/contracts/L2/messaging/IL2ERC721Bridge.sol).
+For an L1/L2 ERC721 pair to work on the ERC721 Bridge, the L2 ERC721 contract has to implement [`IL2StandardERC721`](https://github.com/sam-goldman/optimism/blob/nft-bridge/packages/contracts/contracts/L2/messaging/IL2ERC721Bridge.sol).
 The standard implementation of that is available in the
 [`L2StandardERC721`](https://github.com/sam-goldman/optimism/blob/nft-bridge/packages/contracts/contracts/L2/messaging/L2ERC721Bridge.sol) contract.